NorthBei/GoorderCoupon/README.md

 Here is [demo](https://northbei.github.io/GoorderCoupon/)

-> Notice: This project is only a prototype, just use for demo, now is deprecated (start from 2019/12/15)
+> Notice: This project is only a prototype, just use for demo, it's deprecated from 2019/12/15

 ## Build Setup